-8 Residential uses are proposed to be a prohibited use in the IS and IM zoning districts (with the exception of live-work units).
+&lt;sup>8 Residential uses are proposed to be a prohibited use in the IS district (with the exception of live-work units).

-9 Live-work units have been made allowed uses, with specific use standards, in the higher density residential districts, mixed use districts, and downtown districts.
+&lt;sup>9 Live-work units have been made conditional uses, with specific use standards, in the higher density residential districts, mixed use districts, and downtown districts.
 In the industrial districts, they have been changed from Use Review to conditional, subject to specific use standards.
-10 New specific use standards for live-work units.
+New specific use standards for live-work units.